orchidsoftware/orchid.software/docs/en/docs/attachments.md

 ```

-## Uploading a file via the HTTP
+## Uploading a File via HTTP

-You already have a route for downloading files (unless, of course, access to it is allowed)

-An example of a controller method:
+To upload a file via HTTP, you can use the `File` class and the `load()` method.
+Here's an example of a controller method that handles file uploads:

 ```php